 1 thirds of the RI Board may

-2 and thus superseded by, the
+2 call an extraordinary meeting - which is contrary to, and thus superseded by, the

-3 nent for 90 percent of the I
+3 RI Constitution's requirement for 90 percent of the RI Board.
+The present RI

-4 advance notice provisions,
+4 Bylaws appear to require mailing of notices, lengthy advance notice provisions,

-5 lengtny post-Council prod edures before the meeting's
+5 an in-person meeting, and lengthy post-Council procedures before the meeting's

 6 legislation can take effect.

 7 This

 8 would streamline and mod

 9 notice periods, allowing the

 10 11).
 If an extraordinary meet erve for a term of three years

 12 y should not be hamstrung

 13 requirements. y should not be hamstrung g by outdated, dilatory

 -0 requirements.

 FINANCIAL IMPACT

-This enactment would have no substantial financial impact on R extraordinary meeting is expected to be infrequent and not request enhancements.
+14 15 16 re no substantial financial i expected to be infrequent a

 VOTE TOTALS

 yes

 no

 RESULT

 \square Adopted □ Referred to Board \square Postponed

 □Adopted as Amended □Rejected □Withdrawn

 1 J

 NOTES